-2010 Credit Agreement
+2013 Credit Agreement

-The Company has a credit arrangement that provides for a five-year, \$200.0 million term loan and a \$400.0 million revolving credit facility which it entered into in December 2010 (the "2010 Credit Agreement").
-The Company terminated its prior credit arrangement when it entered into the 2010 Credit Agreement and paid down the remaining amounts outstanding.
-The 2010 Credit Agreement contains an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, by up to an additional \$150.0 million in the aggregate.
-The term loan is being repaid in 19 consecutive quarterly installments which commenced on March 31, 2011, plus a final payment due on December 22, 2015, and may be prepaid at any time without penalty or premium at the Company's option.
+The Company entered into a new credit arrangement in early 2013 (the "2013 Credit Agreement") to take advantage of favorable credit conditions.
+The 2013 Credit Agreement provides for a five-year, \$150.0 million term loan and a \$600.0 million revolving credit facility.
+In addition, the 2013 Credit Agreement contains an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, by up to an additional \$250.0 million in the aggregate.

+The term loan will be repaid in 16 consecutive quarterly installments which commenced on June 30, 2013, plus a final payment due in March 2018, and may be prepaid at any time without penalty or premium (other than applicable breakage costs) at the Company's option.
 The revolving credit facility may be used for loans, and up to \$40.0 million may be used for letters of credit.
-The revolving loans may be borrowed, repaid and re-borrowed until December 22, 2015, at which time all amounts borrowed must be repaid.
+The revolving loans may be borrowed, repaid and re-borrowed until March 2018, at which time all amounts borrowed must be repaid.
+The Company recorded a charge of \$0.3 million for capitalized debt issuance costs related to the termination of the previous credit arrangement, which was recorded in Interest expense, net in the Condensed Consolidated Statements of Operations.
+The Company incurred \$3.6 million in debt issuance costs related to the new credit facility, which was capitalized and is being amortized to interest expense over the term of the 2013 Credit Agreement.

-Amounts borrowed under the 2010 Credit Agreement bear interest at a rate equal to, at the Company's option, either (i) the greatest of: the administrative agent's prime rate; the average rate on overnight federal funds plus 1/2 of 1%; and the eurodollar rate (adjusted for statutory reserves) plus 1%, in each case plus a margin equal to between 0.50% and 1.25% depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended, or (ii) the eurodollar rate (adjusted for statutory reserves) plus a margin equal to between 1.50% and 2.25%, depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended.

-The 2010 Credit Agreement contains certain customary restrictive loan covenants, including, among others, financial covenants requiring a maximum leverage ratio, a minimum interest expense coverage ratio, and covenants limiting the Company's ability to incur indebtedness, grant liens, make acquisitions, be acquired, dispose of assets, pay dividends, repurchase stock, make capital expenditures, make investments and enter into certain transactions with affiliates.
-The Company was in full compliance with these covenants as of December 31, 2012.
+Amounts borrowed under the 2013 Credit Agreement bear interest at a rate equal to, at Gartner's option, either (1) the greatest of: the Administrative Agent's prime rate; the average rate on overnight federal funds plus 1/2 of 1%; and the Eurodollar rate (adjusted for statutory reserves) plus 1%, in each case plus a margin equal to between 0.25% and 0.75% depending on Gartner's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended, or (2) the Eurodollar rate (adjusted for statutory reserves) plus a margin equal to between 1.25% and 1.75%, depending on Gartner's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended.
+The 2013 Credit Agreement contains certain customary restrictive loan covenants, including, among others, financial covenants requiring a maximum leverage ratio, a minimum interest expense coverage ratio, and covenants limiting Gartner's ability to incur indebtedness, grant liens, make acquisitions, be acquired, dispose of assets, pay dividends, repurchase stock, make capital expenditures, make investments and enter into certain transactions with affiliates.
+The Company was in full compliance with the loan covenants as of December 31, 2013.